-Pursuant to our commercialization strategy, we estimate we will need to expend \$805,000 in research and development to file an IND application with the FDA for MDI-P as an HIV/AIDS therapy.
+Pursuant to our commercialization strategy, we estimated earlier this year that we would need to expend \$805,000 in research and development to file an IND application with the FDA for MDI-P as an HIV/AIDS therapy.
 (See "Description of Business - Commercialization Strategy" in the 2002 10-KSB.)
-In addition, we estimate we will need to expend an additional \$900,000 to \$1,100,000 in debt service and general and administrative costs between now and when we hope to file the IND in June 2004.
-Therefore, we have a need for between \$1.7 and \$1.9 million to advance our highest priority target, HIV/AIDS, to the next development milestone.
+In addition, we estimated we would need to expend an additional \$900,000 to \$1,100,000 in debt service and general and administrative costs between now and when we hope to file the IND in June 2004.
+Therefore, we estimated a need for between \$1.7 and \$1.9 million to advance our highest priority indication, HIV/AIDS, to the next development milestone.
+We continue to believe those near-term financing targets are realistic.
+However, we have raised less than one-third of those funds to date and may not meet the June 2004 target for filing an IND.

 Once our IND application is submitted, and assuming it is approved, we will need additional capital to initiate Phase I clinical trials and progress through FDA clinical testing toward the end of a drug that is approved for marketing and sales.
-We estimate the cost to complete Phase II clinical trials to be several million dollars and the cost to complete Phase III testing and obtain approval of an NDA to be in the tens of millions of dollars.
+We estimate the cost to complete Phase I and Phase II clinical trials to be several million dollars and the cost to complete Phase III testing and obtain approval of an NDA to be in the tens of millions of dollars.